openstack-archive/dragonflow/doc/source/specs/virtual_tunnel_port.rst

 chassis type and chassis IP address quickly.

 A remote port might not be in current OpenStack cloud, but be in another OpenStack cloud that connects to current cloud.
-The old implementaion of remote port will create a tunnel port for each remote chassis, and maintain a relationship of remote port and remote chassis in the cache of Dragonflow controller.
+The old implementation of remote port will create a tunnel port for each remote chassis, and maintain a relationship of remote port and remote chassis in the cache of Dragonflow controller.
 If there is no remote port in the remote chassis, the tunnel port for remote chassis will be deleted.
 By using the virtual tunnel port, there is